Breast Lift (Mastopexy) in Boston

 Is there a scar with breast lift?

-Although “periareolar” approaches may have a shorter scar, the long-term results may be less favorable in terms of breast appearance and shape when compared to the circumvertical or Wise pattern mastopexy techniques.
-Our goal is always to use the most limited approach to get the best result from your breast lift Boston plastic surgeons Dr. Taylor and Dr. Sullivan will spend time with you to carefully select a surgical approach that will achieve this.
+Although “periareolar” approaches may have a shorter scar, they may be less ideal in terms of what then can deliver in terms of breast appearance and shape when compared to the circumvertical or Wise pattern mastopexy techniques.
+Our goal is always to use the most limited approach to get the best result from your Breast Lift Boston plastic surgeons Dr. Taylor and Dr. Sullivan will spend time with you to carefully select a surgical approach that will achieve this.

 Can breasts be lifted and augmented in size?